Wellabe Logo

 Six key details can help you turn a funeral into a life celebration

-A celebration of life like Kristin’s is becoming more common, whether personally preplanned or organized posthumously by loved ones.
-Funeral parties are becoming more popular than traditional funerals because they’re more personalized and less somber.
-Instead of featuring the deceased’s body, which usually isn’t present, a life celebration can be a solution that makes a difference by featuring the person’s personality and character.
+Celebrations of life, sometimes called funeral parties, are becoming more common, whether personally preplanned or organized posthumously by loved ones.
+They're becoming more popular than traditional funerals because they’re more personalized and less somber.
+Instead of featuring the deceased’s body, which usually isn’t present, a life celebration can feature the person’s personality and character.

 How to plan a celebration of life for your loved one

-If you think a celebration of life is more suitable for your loved one than a traditional funeral, you’ll need to consider six key details as you plan a funeral party.
+If you think a celebration of life is more suitable for your loved one or for you as you're preplanning, you’ll need to consider six key details as you plan a funeral party.

 1. Select a special location

-While a traditional funeral is often held in a funeral home or church, a celebration of life is located in a place that was important to the deceased.
+While a traditional funeral is often held in a funeral home or church, a celebration of life is located in a place that was important to the person.
 For a sports fanatic, the best location may be a baseball field or golf course.
 A park, marina, or beach may have special meaning to an outdoors lover.
 A theater or art gallery would suit someone with a passion for the arts.
-If the deceased hosted many key moments at a restaurant or pub, he or she might also consider it an appropriate place for a final send-off.
+If many key moments were celebrated at a restaurant or pub, it may be an appropriate place for a final send-off.

 2. Name a personalized theme